Croydon: Croydon's early transport links

 The Croydon Canal ran for 9.5 mi from what is now West Croydon station.
 It travelled north largely along the course of the present railway line to New Cross Gate, where it joined the Grand Surrey Canal and went on into the River Thames.
 It opened in 1809 and had 28 locks.
 It had a strong competitor in the Surrey Iron Railway and was never a financial success.
 It sold out to the London & Croydon Railway in 1836.
 The lake at South Norwood is the former reservoir for the canal.

 Croydon Airport on Purley Way was the main airport for London until it was superseded by Heathrow Airport and Gatwick Airport.
 It opened on 29 March 1920 by combining two smaller airfields used for defence in World War I. It developed into one of the great airports of the world during the 1920s and 1930s.
 It welcomed the world's pioneer aviators in its heyday.
 As aviation technology progressed and aircraft became larger and more numerous, it was recognised in 1952 that the airport would be too small to cope with increasing air traffic and its role was decreased..
 The last scheduled flight departed on 30 September 1959.
 The air terminal, now known as Airport House adjoining Purley Way to the west of the town, has been restored and has a museum open one day a month.
 The name "Croydon Airport" is still used as a landmark and as a bus stop designation.

+RAF Kenley was another significant airfield during the war years, and now is used for gliding.